 PSP Audioware Nexcellence – Twice the Vibe

-Hi and welcome to StudioWise, this week we’re looking at a clever little reverb device called Nexcellence.
-With a pedigree of amazing reverb plugins, PSP Audioware looks to bring a modern twist to an old-school effect.
+Hi and welcome to Music Nation, this week we’re looking at a rather clever little reverb device called Nexcellence.
+With a pedigree of amazing reverb plugins this time PSP Audioware looks to bring a modern twist to an old-school effect.

-PSP Nexcellence is a ‘necklace’ type reverb plugin…and, after a quick Google search to find out exactly what that was, turns out they mean spring reverb.
-Finding decent emulations of these devices are difficult now, due to the industry mostly favouring hi-resolution digital reverbs.
+(Review updated March 2021) PSP Nexcellence is a necklace-type reverb plugin…and, after a quick Google search to find out exactly what that was, turns out they mean spring reverb.
+Finding decent emulations of these devices is difficult now, due to the industry mostly favouring hi-resolution digital reverbs.
 The traditional place for spring reverbs is on your vintage guitar amps, as the twangy metallic sound suited the style back in the rock’n roll days.

 Usually, you wouldn’t immediately leap to applying multiple spring reverbs to your session tracks unless you’re looking for something really wacky.
 PSP Audioware has created a contemporary twist to the norm, with sophisticated m/s mixing, limiting, width and delay offset controls.
 The result is still somewhat retro sounding, but now with more control over all the mud and metallic artefacts of the original device – a retro sound that doesn’t sound too retro, if you get my drift.